AkCodes23/Pharma-V2/README.md

 - Some local tests are environment-sensitive.
 - WebSocket fan-out is Redis-backed in local mode and Web PubSub-backed when configured for Azure.

-## 11. License

-Proprietary.
-Internal use only unless explicitly authorized.